The AMS Claytor-Gilmer Fellowship

 William Schieffelin Claytor, PhD (1908-1967) was the first African American man to publish a research article in a peer-reviewed mathematics journal, with a paper on topology in the Annals of Mathematics.
 He was the third African American to earn a PhD in mathematics (University of Pennsylvania, 1933).
 He earned his undergraduate and master’s degrees in mathematics at Howard University.
 After his PhD, he taught at West Virginia State College where one of his students was Katherine Johnson (of Hidden Figures fame).
 Dr. Claytor's passion for research was diminished by racist attitudes and incidents.
 This history is recounted in an AMS report.
 Dr. Claytor spent the majority of his career at Howard University where he also became department chair.
 He is recognized by the National Association of Mathematicians (NAM) in their annual Claytor-Woodard Lecture at the Joint Mathematics Meetings.

-Gloria Ford Gilmer, PhD (1928– ) is the first African American woman to have published mathematics research articles in peer-reviewed journals, with papers on differential equations in the Proceedings of the American Mathematical Society and the Pacific Journal of Mathematics.
+Gloria Ford Gilmer, PhD (1928-2021) was the first African American woman to publish mathematics research articles in peer-reviewed journals, with papers on differential equations in the Proceedings of the American Mathematical Society and the Pacific Journal of Mathematics.
 Dr. Ford Gilmer earned her undergraduate degree from Morgan State University and taught at six different HBCUs after earning a master’s degree in mathematics from the University of Pennsylvania.
 Later in life she earned a doctorate in curriculum and instruction from Marquette University.
 She was the first Black woman on the board of governors of the Mathematical Association of America (MAA) and also served as a research associate with the US Department of Education.
 She was the second person and the first woman to give NAM’s Cox-Talbot Lecture.
-Dr. Ford Gilmer is a leader in the field of ethnomathematics.
+Dr. Ford Gilmer was a leader in the field of ethnomathematics.

 In 2020, the AMS took new steps towards addressing racism and promoting full and equitable participation in mathematics education, research, and employment.
 As part of national outrage about systemic racism, the AMS participated in #ShutDownSTEM day, adopting the AMS Message of Support for and Solidarity with the Black Community and an action plan.
 Three key elements of the action plan were to create the Task Force on Understanding and Documenting the Historical Role of the AMS in Racial Discrimination, to establish a new fellowship to support the research of mid-career Black mathematicians, and to launch a new endowed fund for the fellowship and other activities.
 In consultation with various other professional organizations and individuals in the wider community, the AMS Council established and then named the Claytor-Gilmer Fellowship in early 2021.